martijndwars/spoofax-gradle-plugin/README.md

 gradle archiveLanguage
 ```

-If you get a StackOverflowError or OutOfMemoryError place the following in `gradle.properties`:
+If you get a StackOverflowError or OutOfMemoryError create a `gradle.properties` with the following content:

 ```
 org.gradle.jvmargs=-Xms1g -Xmx2g -Xss32m